General Intelligence Service (Egypt): Director of the General Intelligence

-The Director of the General Intelligence serves as the head of the Egyptian General Intelligence Service, which is part of the Egyptian Intelligence Community.
+The Director of the General Intelligence serves as the head of the Egyptian General Intelligence Service, which is part of the Egyptian intelligence community.
 The Director reports to the President.
 The Director is a civilian or a general or flag officer of the armed forces appointed by the President.

-As of October 2024, the current director is Major General Abbas Kamel, while Nasser Fahmi and Sisi's son, Mahmoud el-Sisi, are deputy directors.
+As of October 2024, the current director is Major General Hassan Mahmoud Rashad, while Nasser Fahmi and Sisi's son, Mahmoud el-Sisi, are deputy directors.

-According to Mohamed Ali, the building contractor whose online videos criticising president Abdel Fattah el-Sisi sparked off the September 2019 Egyptian protests, Kamel's "main qualification ... was his close relationship with Sisi".
+According to Mohamed Ali, the building contractor whose online videos criticizing president Abdel Fattah el-Sisi sparked off the September 2019 Egyptian protests, Kamel's "main qualification ... was his close relationship with Sisi".
 Sisi's son Mahmoud, officially one of the deputy directors, was seen by Ali as the de facto real head of the GIS.